gaelcolas/datum/README.md

 ## Intended Usage

-The overall goal, better covered in the book [Infrastructure As Code](http://infrastructure-as-code.com/book/) by Kief Morris, is to enable a team to "_quickly, easily, and confidently adapt their infrastructure to meet the changing needs of their organization_".
+The overall goal, better covered in the book [Infrastructure As Code](http://infrastructure-as-code.com/book/) by Kief Morris, is to enable a team to "_quickly, easily, and confidently adapt their infrastructure to **meet the changing needs of their organization**_".

-To do so, we define our Infrastructure with as a set of Policies: human-readable documents describing the intended result (or Desired State), in structured, declarative aggregation of data, that are also usable by computers.
+To do so, we define our Infrastructure in a set of Policies: human-readable documents describing the intended result (or, Desired State), in structured, declarative aggregation of data, that are also usable by computers: **The Configuration Data**.

-We then interpret and transform the data to pass it over to the platform and technology components grouped in manageable units.
+We then interpret and transform the data to pass it over to the platform (DSC) and technology components (DSC Resources) grouped in manageable units (Resources, Configurations, and PowerShell Modules).

-Finally, the decentralised execution can converge towards the policy by executing a set of atomic actions deducted from the required changes specific to each technology.
+Finally, the decentralised execution of the platform can let the nodes converge towards their policy.

 The policies and their execution are composed in layers of abstraction, so that people with different responsibilities, specialisations and accountabilites have access to the right amount of data in the layer they operate for their task.

+As it simplest, a scalable implementation regroups:
+- A Role defining the configurations to include, along with the data,
+- Nodes implementing that role,
+- Configurations (DSC Composite Resources) included in the role,

+> The abstraction via roles allows to apply a generic 'template' to all nodes, while enabling Node specific data such as Name, GUID, Encryption Certificate Thumbprint for credentials.

 ### _Policy for Role 'WindowsServerDefault'_

-At a high level, we can compose a Role that should apply for a set of nodes, with what we'd like to see configured.
+At a high level, we can compose a Role that will apply to a set of nodes, with what we'd like to see configured.

-In this document, we define a default role we intend for generic Windows Servers, and include the different Configurations we need (Shared1,SoftwareBaseline).
-Those
+In this document, we define a generic role we intend to use for Windows Servers, and include the different Configurations we need (Shared1,SoftwareBaseline).

 We then provide the data for the parameters to those configurations.